-This paper explores the open innovation phenomenon in responding to demand shocks.
-Guided by our inductive findings from our empirical data, we explore open innovation through the lens of Stakeholder theory.
-First, we explore stakeholder theory due to this topic's differing views and fragmented nature (Friedman and Miles, 2002).
+This paper explores the open innovation phenomenon in responding to demand shocks during extreme situations.
+We explore open innovation through the lens of stakeholder theory.
+First, we explore stakeholder theory due to this topic’s differing views and fragmented nature (Friedman and Miles, 2002).
 Stakeholder theory identifies the roles of people who can affect or are affected by the project.
 However, from extant literature, this theory was studied from a project or firm-centric point of view.
 We explore the stakeholder theory through the prism of organizational roles as guiding open innovation process.
 The emphasis on team development in a highly stressed and disruptive environment has not been studied enough in the operations management domain.
 We aim to bridge this gap to provide insights for managers to develop better and advance performance in a multi-faceted project.
-We believe the context of the pandemic provides a conducive petri-dish-like phenomenon to extrapolate current findings to future works, Figure 1.

-Figure 1.
-Conceptual model of merging stakeholder theory via organizational roles and open innovation

 Additionally, we explore the project management literature to understand the mechanisms of open innovation ventilator projects.
-Project management can be defined as: " “the application of knowledge, skills, tools and techniques to project activities to meet the project requirements" (Project Management Body of Knowledge (PMBOK Guide), 2008, p.
+Project management can be defined as: “the application of knowledge, skills, tools and techniques to project activities to meet the project requirements” (PMBOK Guide, 2008, p.
 37).
 Over the years, project management has become a generic concept encompassing various disciplines and theories applied to project work – including operations management.
 The overlap of project management and operations management often occurs during several points of the product life cycle – one of which is developing a new product.
 According to Söderlund (2004), despite the growing literature and handbooks on project management – there is still a lack of descriptive empirical research.
 Thus, we aim to address this gap through our empirical multiple-case study approach.
 The ventilators were developed through an open innovation environment where firms collaborated to develop a new product.
 This empirical data is uniquely set in the pandemic's boundary and presents an ideal context for the investigation.

-Thus, this paper aims to address two overarching research questions: (1) How are key organizational roles identified in open innovation projects?
-(2) When the interplay of key organizational roles are critically important for success of open innovation project during disruption?
+Thus, this paper aims to address two overarching research questions: (RQ1) What are key organizational roles that lead to success in open innovation projects?
+(RQ2) How is the interplay between key organizational roles affecting open innovation project outcomes?
 We apply the combination of three themes: open innovation, stakeholder and role theory, and project management to develop stylized findings to provide more structure to the defined theoretical fields.

 LITERATURE REVIEW AND THEORETICAL FOUNDATIONS

 Open innovation

-Henry Chesbrough introduced open innovation in his seminal work in 2003, where he contested the current R&D framework of closed boundaries of innovation models (Chesbrough, 2003).
-Prior to the inception of this idea, firms held onto the philosophy of control to ensure successful innovation.
+Henry Chesbrough introduced open innovation in his seminal work in 2003, where he contested the traditional R&D frameworks of closed firm boundaries (Chesbrough, 2003).
+Prior to the inception of this idea, firms held onto the philosophy of control to ensure and hide successful innovation.
 For some, the large amount of internal targeted investments paid off.
-However, this has now changed due to several factors coined as “erosion factors" (e.g., increased mobility of workers, more capable universities, technological advancements), and firms are moving towards adopting the open innovation model (Chesbrough and Bogers, 2014).
+However, this changed due to several factors called “erosion factors,” including, increased mobility of workers, more capable universities, technological advancements, and so on.
+According to its proponents, firms should therefore move towards adopting the open innovation model instead (Chesbrough and Bogers, 2014).